Fractured Fabric

 About

-In the early 2000s, when Marina Cruz was a fine art student at the University of the Philippines, she was fascinated with making abstract prints.
-She played with textures and compositions, and wanted, in particular, to incorporate the pattern of gauze – a material that evokes a wound or fracture.
+In the early 2000s, when she was a fine arts student, Marina Cruz was fascinated with making abstract prints.
+She played with textures and compositions and wanted, in particular, to incorporate the pattern of gauze – a material that evokes a wound or fracture.
 She rummaged through closets in her grandmother’s home, hoping to find the fabric.
 Instead, she unearthed her mother’s old baptismal dress.
-Moved by the thought of her aging mother as a baby, she began to paint the clothes that her grandmother made for her children, uncovering the stories they told with each tear, wrinkle or stain.
+Moved by the thought of her aging mother as a baby, she began to paint the clothes that her grandmother made for her children.

-Over two decades later, Cruz remains fixated on her family’s delicate fabrics.
-In Fractured Fabric, she uses the clothes to return to abstraction.
-Most of the works in the show do not depict pieces of clothing in their full form.
-Rather, Cruz focuses on their patterns, textures, and minute details.
-A close-up painting of a dress’ armhole centers the interaction of circles and pinstripes; collages meld cut-ups of the fabrics with gestural strokes and blotches.
+Over two decades later, Cruz remains fixated on her family’s yellowed fabrics.
+For her solo show Fractured Fabric, she uses the clothes to return to abstraction.
+As a show made of three series of works, one series does not depict pieces of clothing in their full form.
+Rather, Cruz focuses on their patterns, textures and minute details.
+A close-up painting of a dress’ armhole centers the tension of circles and pinstripes; a delicate ribbon crawls across a dark, painterly surface.
+The show captures the range of Cruz’s two-dimensional practice: paintings rendered in the artist’s signature photorealistic style juxtapose canvases dense with raw and loose markings.

-A series of abstract, mixed media works contain imprints of the actual cloths, which Cruz transferred through a print-like technique.
-Patterns of lace and crochet fabric crawl or float among thick, dark paint strokes.
-Here, the fabrics no longer appear in vivid detail – instead, they are almost ghostlike, haunting the canvases.
+A series of abstract, mixed media works poignantly captures the product of such confrontations.
+They contain imprints of cloths, which Cruz transferred through a print-like technique.
+Most of the fabrics are gauze-like, such as lace and crochet.
+Yet, where gauze is meant to cover and protect a wound, the cloths here are overpowered, frail.
+They no longer appear in vivid detail – instead, they haunt the surfaces, ghostlike.

 — Nicole Soriano